 All clinical research conducted at or sponsored by the Oklahoma State Department of Health or any institution covered under FWA00000183 must not exclude participants based on gender or minority status unless a clear and compelling rationale based on strong scientific or practical reasons justifies such exclusion and establishes to the satisfaction of the IRB that such exclusion is appropriate with respect to the health of the subjects or purpose of the research.
 The IRB recognizes that certain research is gender specific and must include only one gender.
 The IRB shall have discretion to determine the scientific merits of the grounds for exclusion and may require additional information from the sponsor.

-When research is supposed by the NIH, each Investigator is responsible for following the NIH guidelines on the inclusion of women and members of minority groups and their subpopulations set forth in Vol. 59, Federal Register No. 59.
+When research is supported by the National Institutes of Health (NIH), each Investigator is responsible for following the NIH guidelines on the inclusion of women and members of minority groups and their subpopulations set forth in Vol. 59, Federal Register No. 59.
 The Investigator must furnish the IRB with evidence of compliance before IRB approval may be given.

 Research reviewed by the IRB shall not routinely exclude a gender, minorities, or any other subset of the population from participation in clinical research.
 If a gender, minorities or any subset of the population are excluded from the research, the reason(s) must be so stated in accordance with this section.
 Of note, exclusion of women of childbearing potential in clinical trials involving investigational drugs/devices is NOT allowed simply because of potential teratogenetic effects.
 Women of childbearing potential can be required to use contraception while participating and must be fully informed of the known and potential side effects if they become pregnant, but they cannot be excluded entirely unless this can be scientifically justified.